Diego A. von Vacano | Professor and Director, Political Theory Convocation

 He is also currently carrying out research on various issues in Machiavelli studies, including a book project on Machiavelli's New World, examining his treatment of the Spanish Empire, Ferdinand and Isabella, and the conquest of the Americas; and on alternative visions of the early modern era through an analysis of the theoretical tensions between Las Casas and Machiavelli, especially in the context of Catholic thought.
 His work has appeared in journals such as 'History of Political Thought' and 'Theoria'.

 Prior to joining the faculty at Texas A&M University, Dr. von Vacano served on the faculties of Hunter College CUNY, Vassar College, and Williams College.
 He was also a Visiting Scholar in Latin American Studies at Columbia University.
 Professor von Vacano has been the recipient of an NEH faculty grant in Latin American philosophy; the University Center for Human Values Graduate Fellowship at Princeton University; and grants from the Spencer Foundation, Tinker Foundation, and Mellon Foundation as well as from the Kennedy School of Government at Harvard University, where he studied Public Policy of Political and Economic Development.
 When not engaging in political science, he is an avid association football player (and supporter of Bolivar FC, Chelsea, and Barcelona).
+He also covers international soccer tournaments and enjoys photography.

 Dr. von Vacano is the author of The Art of Power: Machiavelli, Nietzsche and the Making of Aesthetic Political Theory (Lexington Books/Rowman & Littlefield, November 2006).
 The Art of Power examines the work of Machiavelli, arguing that he establishes a new, aesthetic perspective on political life.
 It then proceeds to carry out the most extensive analysis to date of an important relationship in political theory: that between the thought of Machiavelli and Friedrich Nietzsche.
 Arguing that these two theorists have similar aims and perspectives, this work uncovers the implications of their common way of looking at the human condition and political practice to elucidate the phenomenon of the persistence of aesthetic, sensory cognition as fundamental to the human experience, particularly to the political life.